White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the favorite in five of their past 10 games and won four of those contests.
+- In five games as the favorite over the last 10 matchups, the White Sox have a record of 3-2.

-- When it comes to hitting the over, the White Sox and their opponents are 4-6-0 in their last 10 games with a total.
+- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over five times.

-- Over their last 10 games, the White Sox are 2-2-0 against the spread.
-In four consecutive games, Chicago and its opponent have topped the over/under, with the average total established by sportsbooks in that span being 8.2 runs.
+- Over their last 10 games, the White Sox are 2-3-0 against the spread.
+The average over/under established by oddsmakers in Chicago's past five contests has been 8.4, a span during which the White Sox and their opponent have hit the over every time.

 Read More About This Game